sharathtekk/ai-launchpad/README.md

     curl -LsSf https://astral.sh/uv/install.sh | sh
     ```

+    For Windows using irm:

+    ```bash
+    powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
+    ```

-    For Windows or additional information, see the uv [documentation](https://docs.astral.sh/uv/getting-started/installation/).
+    There are several other ways to install uv.
+For more information, see the uv [documentation](https://docs.astral.sh/uv/getting-started/installation/).

 2. **Clone the Repository and Navigate to the Project Directory**